Infertility

 - 1 in 25 males has a low sperm count and 1 in 35 is sterile.

 Females are born with a limited number of eggs.
-Therefore, as the reproductive year’s progress, the quantity and quality of the eggs reduce.
-The probability of having a baby reduce by 3% to 5% per year after the age of 30.
+Therefore, as the reproductive year progress, the quantity and quality of the eggs reduce.
+The probability of having a baby reduces by 3% to 5% per year after the age of 30.
 This reduction in fertility is prominent to a much greater extent after age 40.

 Diagnosis

-After 12 months of trying to conceive should discuss with doctor for fertility.
-Both partner will undergo a series of tests.
+After 12 months of trying to conceive should discuss with a doctor for fertility.
+Both partners will undergo a series of tests.
 The test results will give clues to the type of infertility and finally a treatment plan to overcome the problem.

 Coping with infertility

-Finding out that who is infertile, or sub-fertile, can be a traumatic experience.
-One or both may experience feelings of blame, anger, rejection, guilt, self-pity or jealously, this may place stress on relationship.
+Finding out who is infertile, or sub-fertile can be a traumatic experience.
+One or both may experience feelings of blame, anger, rejection, guilt, self-pity, or jealousy, which may place stress on the relationship.
 These feelings are common provide counselling services to help deal with them.

-Going through infertility treatments can be an emotional rollercoaster, especially for patients who fail to become pregnant after a number of cycles.
-The beginning of a cycle is full of hope, anticipation and the anxiety of wondering “am I pregnant?”
+Going through infertility treatments can be an emotional rollercoaster, especially for patients who fail to become pregnant after several cycles.
+The beginning of a cycle is full of hope, anticipation, and the anxiety of wondering “Am I pregnant?”
 This can be quickly followed by dealing with the disappointment and despair of ‘failed’ cycles.

 Many couples find fertility support groups useful for sharing coping strategies and experiences.